• Skip to primary navigation

 • Pinch of salt

-• Shortcut Option: High-quality store-bought fresh pasta sheets or wonton wrappers.
+• Shortcut: Store-bought fresh pasta sheets or wonton wrappers work.

 • For the Spinach Ricotta Filling:

-• 1 (15-ounce) container whole milk ricotta cheese (Seriously, go for whole milk – the creaminess is key.
-I often grab Galbani or whatever looks freshest.)
+• 1 (15-ounce) container whole milk ricotta cheese (Go whole milk, the creaminess is everything.
+Galbani’s good.)

-• 1 (10-ounce) package frozen chopped spinach, thawed and squeezed very dry (Get all that water out!
-Soggy filling is no bueno.)
+• 1 (10-ounce) package frozen chopped spinach, thawed and squeezed VERY dry (Get ALL that water out.
+Soggy filling is a disaster.)

 • 1/2 cup grated Parmesan cheese, plus more for serving